GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/pubsublite/README.md

 ## Number of streams that will read from Pub/Sub subscription in parallel
 pubsublitetotal.receivers=5
 ## Project that contains the output table
-pubsublitebq.output.project.id=<pubsub to bq output project id>
+pubsublitebq.output.project.id=<pubsublite to bq output project id>
+## GCP Region for Pubsublite
+pubsublite.to.bq.region=<pubsublite region for GCP>
 ## BigQuery output dataset
 pubsublitebq.output.dataset=<bq output dataset>
 ## BigQuery output table